Auth - Standalone Integration Guide

 Select Asset

-zerohash will display your current balances of whichever Auth integration you selected:
+zerohash will display the current balances of whichever Auth integration was selected:

 Enter amount